 If you are facing a possible expulsion, your attorney and social worker must be notified.
 If you are in special education, your attorney and social worker must be invited to a meeting to decide whether your behavior was related to your disability.

 You have the right to access your school records if you are 16 years or older or have finished 10th grade.

 Your social worker/probation officer and education rights holder can access your school records as well.

 As a foster youth, you also have other rights that are not related to school, such as the right to see a doctor or to have private storage space.
 For more information, please see the Foster Youth Bill of Rights.

-Every foster youth under age 18 must have an education rights holder, who is required to make education decisions in the youth’s best interest.
-Foster youth who are 18 or older have the right to make their own education decisions.
-Your education rights holder may be your parent or legal guardian, your caregiver, or another person chosen by the court.
+Every foster youth under age 18 must have an education rights holder, who is required to make educated decisions in the youth’s best interest.
+Foster youth who are 18 or older have the right to make their own educated decisions.
+Your education rights holder maybe your parent or legal guardian, your caregiver, or another person chosen by the court.
 Your education rights holder cannot be your social worker or probation officer, your attorney, or group home or school staff members.
 It is important to know who your education rights holder is.
 If you need information about who your education rights holder is, you can contact your social worker or attorney.